Alden Mason (artist): Early career and influences, 1938 - 1976

 Work on the scale of the Burpee paintings was not sustainable for the artist.
 Mason would often start a painting at 9 a.m. and work until at 2 a.m. the next morning to finish the piece.
 In addition to painting, Mason spent time on large drawings with oil stick and graphite on paper.
 With these he experimented, washing down his hard edged lines using turpentine.
 Round-the-clock painting stints left Mason exhausted physically and emotionally.
 Creating the Burpee series had adverse effects on Mason's health.
 Poor ventilation with hours spent breathing varnish fumes threatened Mason's lungs and nervous system.
 He reportedly collapsed on a regular basis and was advised by his doctors to stop using oil based pigments.

 In 1976 - 1977, Mason switched to less-toxic acrylics as the medium for his paintings.
 To develop his ideas, he spent time working on large paper pieces in search of his voice with this new medium.
 For works on paper from this period, Mason used a chopstick to drag acrylic paint across the surface and painted with thin, gestural washes on paper that was first painted black.
-The early acrylic works on canvas were done in a similar fashion to the oil Burpees; Mason poured thin acrylic paint onto horizontally oriented, white-primed canvas in an effort to produce a similar effect.